tatumio/tatum-php/docs/Api/ElrondApi.md

 Generate EGLD private key

-<h4>1 credit per API call.</h4><br/> <p>Generate private key of address from mnemonic for given derivation path index.
-Private key is generated for the specific index - each mnemonic can generate up to 2^31 private keys starting from index 0 until 2^31.</p>
+<h4>1 credit per API call.</h4>

+ Generate private key of address from mnemonic for given derivation path index.
+Private key is generated for the specific index - each mnemonic can generate up to 2^31 private keys starting from index 0 until 2^31.

 ### Example